 This should be easy, right?

 You know what your business is going to do.
 You probably already know the kind of business names that appeal to you.
 Now all you need to do is pick a name; what could be easier than that?

 Turns out… almost anything.
 Choosing a business name is a vital step for your company, and it’s one you will probably struggle with.
 You’re trying to find a single word – or a phrase – that sums up your entire enterprise.
 It sums up what you want to achieve, your hopes, your dreams, as well as offering information on what your business is about.

 How Do You Decide?
 Try names out for as long as possible.
 Imagine yourself answering the phone with a name, giving out an email address, or opening a talk to introduce your business.
-If you’re really struggling for any information at all, then the likes of BrandableHQ can help point you in the right direction.
 When you find ‘the one’, you’ll know it, so don’t be worried about how long it takes you to get to that point.
 This is a big deal.